 The most effective strategy is called ‘basic’ because it involves simple logic.
 For example, you wouldn’t ‘hit’ if your hand total was 20 points or ‘stand’ if your total was 10.
 However, for new players, we recommend a conservative strategy instead.
 It involves starting with the table minimum.
 In order to avoid losing too much money, you should thereafter only increase your bet after several consecutive wins.

 Blackjack strategy charts show you the right moves to make according to basic strategy.
 The basic strategy for blackjack is the best play that you can choose when you consider what the dealer is showing and the hand you have.
-When it was discovered in the 1950s, it changed blackjack and how people thought about the game, inspiring other blackjack enthusiasts and also led the founding of card counting.
+When it was discovered in the 1950s, it changed blackjack and how people thought about the game, inspiring other blackjack enthusiasts and also leading the founding of card counting.

 The best way to reduce the house’s edge against you is by sticking to the optimal play for both hands.
 Basically, the average player is expected to give something between 3% to 5%, or even more, while a player using a basic blackjack strategy can give up less than 0.5%.
 This basically means that you are increasing your chances of winning provided the cards go right.